 If you look at SCOTTeVEST’s website, it becomes clear that their products aren’t really intended for long-term travel.
 They gear their products more toward shorter-term trips, particularly hunting or fishing.
 Some are just meant to be everyday clothing.
 These products seem more suited to these uses.
 Certainly, if you’re going to be out all day hiking or whatever in, for example, autumn weather like now, one of their jackets would be perfect for comfortable, hands-free walking.

-It’s too bad, really, because I loved having my hands free, and I loved knowing my things were right there and wouldn’t be stolen.
+It’s too bad, really, because I loved having my hands free, and I loved knowing my things were right there and no one could steal them.

 NOTE: I bought this vest at full price and this review is my honest assessment.

 (Original article updated to December 10, 2020.
 Jacket and hoodie reviewed in March 2022.)